matteyas/InternshipRemos/hpa-calibration/README.md

    - Measured power (W)
    - Frequency (Hz)

 6. Enter these values into a row in the Calibration Tool.
-(Note: Voltage and power are bounded to 0-10V and 0-200W.
-Easy to configure near the top of the `.py`.)

 ### Sweep Gain Values